angular/angular/adev/src/content/tutorials/learn-angular/steps/21-constructor-based-di/README.md

 In previous activities you used the `inject()` function to make resources available, "providing" them to your components.
 The `inject()` function is one pattern and it is useful to know that there is another pattern for injecting resources called constructor-based dependency injection.

 You specify the resources as parameters to the `constructor` function of a component.
-Angular will make those resources available to your compoonent.
+Angular will make those resources available to your component.
 <br><br>
 In this activity you will learn to use constructor-based dependency injection.